Fatal1ty/mashumaro/README.md

 assert DateTimeFormats.from_dict(dictionary) == formats
 ```

-Similarly to `SerializableType`, `SerializationStrategy` could also take advantage of annotations.
+Similarly to `SerializableType`, `SerializationStrategy` could also take advantage of annotations:

 ```python
 from dataclasses import dataclass